NaufalM479/8-Bit_Computer/README.md

-8-BIT COMPUTER IMPLEMENTATION ON VHDL 🖥️
+8-BIT COMPUTER IMPLEMENTATION ON VHDL 🖥️ (NOT YET FINISHED)
 ===
 An implementation of a simple made 8-bit computer
 ## Information